benc-uk/batcomputer/model-api/readme.md

 The model API wrapper is a Python Flask app, designed to wrap the model with a REST based API.
 It is standalone, lightweight and designed to run in a container

 The app will load the trained model and other pickle files at startup from the local filesystem, located in the `./pickles/` directory.
-A helper script `./scripts/get-pickles.sh` is provided which uses the Azure CLI to fetch the pickles from Azure Blob storage (aka the model registry)
+To fetch these from Azure ML, use the `aml/fetch-model.py` script which will connect to to the service and download the files for any given model version.
+See the [AML scripts docs](#) for more details

 The app has been designed to be as re-usable and generic as possible, so it can serve a range of models, assuming they have been developed and trained with Scikit-learn, and the corresponding `lookup.pkl` and `flags.pkl` are also provided

+!TOUPDATE!
 For more info on the pickle files and the model registry [please refer to the main docs](../#model-registry)

 ## Source Code
 Source is located in the [`./src`](./src) directory